 Types of Visual Content for Repurposing

-Choose the visual format that matches the source material and the distribution channel; that decision determines production effort, audience attention, and SEO impact.
+Choose a visual format that matches the source material and the distribution channel.
+This choice affects production effort, audience attention, and SEO results.
 For data-heavy posts, prioritize infographics and data visualizations to surface insight quickly.
 For thought leadership or quotable moments, use image quotes and carousels to boost social engagement.
-For evergreen explanations or demos, cut short video clips and GIFs that travel across Reels, Shorts, and Twitter/X.

-Prerequisites Source asset ready:* full blog post, dataset, webinar recording, or transcript.
-Brand templates:* color palette, typography, logo variants.
-Basic design tool access:* Canva, Adobe, or a visualization tool like Flourish.
+- Basic design tool access: Canva, Adobe, or a visualization tool like Flourish.

 Tools and materials